SLdragon/wiki-teamsfx/Embed-a-dashboard-canvas-in-Teams.md

 }
 ```

-Optional: If you want to arrange multiple widgets in the same column, you can refer to the following code snippet:
+Optional: If you prefer to arrange multiple widgets within the same column, you may refer to the following code snippet:

 ```css
 .one-column {